go1com/webhook-verifier-js/README.md

 ## Usage

-If using a NodeJS framework like ExpressJS and having the req in scope:
+If using a NodeJS framework like ExpressJS and having the req object in scope:

 ```js
 let signature = req.header('go1-signature');